-- a.
-General Contributions to the Homenetmen Chapters annual fund to support youth, educational and cultural activities. - b.
-There are a number of opportunities for families and individuals to designate gifts to the programs of their choice: In Lieu of Flowers and Memorial Gifts; and In Lieu of Birthday and Anniversary Gifts. - c.
-Friends of HOMENETMEN (fund-raising campaigns) - d.
-Specific Event Sponsorship - e.
-Digital Ads and Online Ads with Sponsorship packages for different programs - f.
-Investment income (from direct gifts from their income, bequests) or from real estate rent - g.
-Endowment, if applicable - h.
-Grants (see below) - i.
+- 5. General Contributions to the Homenetmen Chapters annual fund to support youth, educational and cultural activities. - 6.
+There are a number of opportunities for families and individuals to designate gifts to the programs of their choice: In Lieu of Flowers and Memorial Gifts; and In Lieu of Birthday and Anniversary Gifts. - 7.
+Friends of HOMENETMEN (fund-raising campaigns) - 8.
+Specific Event Sponsorship - 9.
+Digital Ads and Online Ads with Sponsorship packages for different programs - 10.
+Investment income (from direct gifts from their income, bequests) or from real estate rent - 11.
+Endowment, if applicable - 12.
+Grants (see below) - 13.
 United Ways: United Way is a major charitable organization that provides allocations, and donor designations to BSA.
 Homenetmen has not tapped into this yet, but we are a BSA organization and should look into this.
-United way requests involve filling out an application
+United way requests involve filling out an application.